sudhanshu-j/EpicEscapes/README.md

 ### About Section
 ![About Section](path/to/about-section-screenshot.png)
-*Screenshot of the "About Us" section, introducing the EpicEscapes travel agency.*
+*Screenshot of the "About Us" section, introducing the EpicEscapes travel agency.* -->

 ### Demo
-You can view the live demo of this project at [Live Demo Link](https://epicescapes.netlify.app/). *(Replace with your actual demo link)*
+You can view the live demo of this project at [Live Demo Link](https://epicescapes.netlify.app/).

 ---